-Assignment 1 (20%) Assignment 2 (10%)
+Coursework 1 (6%) Coursework 2 (7%) Coursework 3 (7%) Laboratory 1 (10%)

-Assessment Description: Examination: is a written, closed-book examination at the end of the module.
+Assessment Description: Examination: A closed book examination to take place at the end of the module.

-Assignment 1: is formed of a number of coursework assignments during the semester along with participation in the module during the semester.
-The assignments will develop skills in problem solving, mathematical modelling of the real world and the use of computers to simulate real world problems.
+Courseworks 1-3: This coursework will develop skills in problem solving, applying techniques to real world problems and understanding the use of computers to investigate problems.

-Assignment 2: is a computing test to be taken in controlled conditions at the end of the module to assess skills in the use of computers to investigate models of real world problems.
+Lab Assessment: Computing based controlled assessment to assess skills in the use of computers to investigate and analyse real world problems.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit